-Jan and Chris Kruse's Daughter Now: Where is Bailey Kruse Today?
-Update
+Bailey Kruse: Where Is Jan and Chris Kruse's Daughter Now?

 Where Is Bailey Kruse Now?

-Bailey Kruse, having graduated from Worthington High School with the highest of honors, is now at the University of Minnesota-Rochester, hoping to pursue a career in the medical field.
-During both her junior and senior years of high school, she had enrolled herself in part-time courses at the Minnesota West Community & Technical College in Worthington, using the Post-Secondary Education Option (PSEO).
+Having graduated from Worthington High School with the highest of honors, Bailey Kruse is now attending the University of Minnesota-Rochester, hoping to pursue a career in the medical field.
+During her junior and senior years of high school, she enrolled herself in part-time courses at the Minnesota West Community & Technical College in Worthington, using the Post-Secondary Education Option (PSEO).
 Therefore, by the time she graduated in 2018, she already had 30 college credits under her belt, which she hoped would shave off some time from her first four years of college.

 As a self-proclaimed tomboy who loves hunting, fishing, and sports, we should also mention that Bailey had a 12-year-long stint in the Worthington ice-hockey program, which began during her elementary school years itself.
 She joined the varsity team in seventh grade, becoming the starting goalie as a freshman.
 According to Dglobe.com, Bailey saw a sign-up sheet one day and just decided that she wanted to play.
 “I’ve always liked contact sports,” she said.
 “I’ve played football before, and I always liked to be with the boys.
 [Hockey] is just a sport that there’s nothing I don’t like about.”